Do more than you ever thought possible.

 At Oregon’s Catholic university, you will be prepared not just for a career, but for life.
 You will learn to think critically, communicate effectively, and respond ethically so you can cultivate your best self.
 You will be inspired to do more than you ever thought possible.

 Experience intimate classes and innovative programs

 At UP you’ll explore where you want to go and who you want to be.
 You’ll take a foundation of liberal arts classes to ensure you have the skills and knowledge to become an ethical decision maker and a forward-thinking leader in today’s global society.
-You can select from more than 60 undergraduate programs and 1,300 courses.
+You can select from more than 40 majors, 32 minors, and eight pre-professional programs.
 We are also the only college in Oregon to offer Schools of Business, Education, Engineering, and Nursing; a College of Arts and Sciences; and a Graduate School.